rrovetto/rrovetto/written-works-list.md

 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.
 - "Developing the U.S. National Water Safety Action Plan (USNWSAP) Activities of the Rescue/CPR group", Abstract and PPT presentation, 2023

-## Submissions only (either not published, rejected, accepted but not presented, or pending, etc.)
+## Submissions only
+The following are submissions only, i.e., submissions that are either unpublished, rejected, accepted but not presented, or pending, etc.
-_Space + Conceptual modeling_
+### Space + Conceptual modeling
-- Knowledge Representation for Space Sciences<details><summary>Click to read Abstract</summary>
+- Knowledge Representation for Space Sciences (2023)<details><summary>Click to read Abstract</summary>
 Presently, Artificial Intelligence (AI) is a trending topic as well as a growing concern.
 Knowledge representation and reasoning (KRR) is a branch of AI which applies formal methods to computationally capture content of various sorts.
 Related to KRR is so-called semantic technology and modeling, broadly construed to include various semantic systems, more commonly called knowledge organization systems (KOS).
 This presentation describes an interdisciplinary project and framework concept, exploring these approaches for space sciences, broadly construed to include astronomy-related (including Earth and solar science) as well as astronautical-related (spaceflight) topics.
 This includes the development of semantic models, e.g., ontologies, taxonomies, classifications, for application to space data, open data and stakeholder content.
 Specifically, semantic models for near-Earth space environments, as well as scientific content, and also applications (such as orbital debris remediation and data-sharing) are particular models.
 The project has described a knowledge network, a phrase sometimes used in the concept of a knowledge commons.
 Moreover, various development tracks for the project have been identified, demonstrating a valuable, broadly-applicable, and innovative vision for helping science flourish.
 In line with the session scope and description, the project seeks to research and develop the potential of such approaches (KRR, KOS, etc.) to, among other things, "integrate more data about the complex world".
 Related works by the author can be seen in affiliate organizations and events, such as in 2022 ESIP conference; and others via the project website https://ontospace.wordpress.com.
 Interested parties are strongly encouraged to contact the author.
 Plain-Language Summary:
 There's vast amounts of existing data, growing volumes of data, and increasing complexity in the space-related disciplines.
 This presentation describes an interdisciplinary project that, in part, hopes to help leverage and understand that data for various applications.
 It hopes to do so by researching topics in artificial intelligence, and developing systems to classify, describe, and link space content.
 This also hopes to express space knowledge in the process. </details>